TheUpshot/presidential-precinct-map-2020/README.md

 - Where possible, we used official precinct boundaries provided by the states or counties, but in most cases these were not available and we generated boundaries ourselves, using L2 voter-file points to guess the precinct for each census block group; this results in _generally accurate_ precinct boundaries, but can be rough in no- or very-low-population places like business parks or uninhabited rural land.
   - Because of this, spatially joining our precinct GeoJSON to other geographic datasets will most likely yield less-than-ideal output.
-- Some of the results we gathered are unofficial/uncertified, since the certified tabulations hadn't yet been released at time of gathering.
+- Some of the results we gathered are marginally incomplete.
+A few states' data are unofficial, since the certified results hadn't been released at time of collection.
+Additionally, our vote totals are slightly off whenever write-ins are not reported in the data source.
 - A very small portion of the tabular precinct results (roughly 0.01%) could not be joined to the precinct boundaries, and thus these results are not present in the GeoJSON.
 - A few areas, such as rural Maine, Vermont and Hawaii, contain no voters, and those polygons are excluded from the GeoJSON.